quicwg/ops-drafts/draft-ietf-quic-manageability.md

 could be sent from the client to the server after the Client Initial datagram, containing the rest of the 0-RTT data.
-The amount of 0-RTT protected data that can be sent in the first flight is limited by the initial congestion window, typically around 10 packets (see {{Section 7.2 of QUIC-RECOVERY}}).
+The amount of 0-RTT protected data that can be sent in the first flight is limited by the initial congestion window, typically to around 10 packets (see {{Section 7.2 of QUIC-RECOVERY}}).

 ## Integrity Protection of the Wire Image {#wire-integrity}